Embraer says no plans to build turboprop, focuses on E2 jets

-Embraer said in September it was considering the development of a propeller-driven passenger plane, potentially returning to a segment dominated by the Franco-Italian ATR and Canada’s Bombardier Inc.
+Embraer (EMBR3.SA) said in September it was considering the development of a propeller-driven passenger plane, potentially returning to a segment dominated by the Franco-Italian ATR (AIR.PA)(LDOF.MI) and Canada’s Bombardier Inc (BBDb.TO).

 Experts say developing a turboprop would open a new front against arch-rival Bombardier, while giving Embraer options to address the U.S. regional market, where the smallest member of its upgraded E2 family, the E175-E2, faces union restrictions.